WebberZone/knowledgebase/readme.txt

 * Uses Categories ( `kbcategory` ) to automatically draw up the knowledgebase.
 You will need at least one category in order to display the knowledgebase
 * You can also use tags ( `kbtags` ) for each knowledgebase article
 * Shortcode `[[knowledgebase]]` will allow you to display the entire knowledgebase or pertaining to a section (category) of your choosing
-* Inbuilt styles that display the knowledge beautifully and are fully responsive
+* Inbuilt styles that display the knowledge beautifully and are fully responsive - Uses the [Responsive Grid System](http://www.responsivegridsystem.com/)
 * Supports unlimited level of categories

 = Contribute =